oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_deploy_scripts/README.md

 docker pull store/oracle/weblogic:12.2.1.3
 docker pull store/oracle/weblogic:12.2.1.4
 ```

+# Start the Labs from here

+Once the the WebLogic images are into your server continue then the lab :

 - Then clone the workshop repository scrips as below to your machine , and **relaunch the Docker system** :